usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-4/Contract Management and Problem Resolution.md

 Pre-termination planning:

-* Conduct a detailed technical assessment of integration requirements with other vendors
+* Conduct a detailed technical assessment of integration requirements with other vendors.
-* Develop comprehensive interface specifications and integration testing protocols
+* Develop comprehensive interface specifications and integration testing protocols.
-* Establish a parallel service capability to avoid service interruption
+* Establish a parallel service capability to avoid service interruption.
-* Create a detailed transition timeline with key milestones and risk checkpoints
+* Create a detailed transition timeline with key milestones and risk checkpoints.

 Vendor coordination strategy:

-* Include other module vendors in the replacement vendor selection process
+* Include other module vendors in the replacement vendor selection process.
-* Require the replacement vendor to demonstrate integration capability during evaluation
+* Require the replacement vendor to demonstrate integration capability during evaluation.
-* Establish clear communication protocols between the new vendor and existing vendors
+* Establish clear communication protocols between the new vendor and existing vendors.
-* Define roles and responsibilities for integration testing and problem resolution
+* Define roles and responsibilities for integration testing and problem resolution.

 Risk mitigation measures:

-* Maintain CloudTech services during the transition period (despite additional costs)
+* Maintain CloudTech services during the transition period (despite additional costs).
-* Implement a staged integration approach, starting with non-critical functionality
+* Implement a staged integration approach, starting with non-critical functionality.
-* Establish rollback procedures if integration fails
+* Establish rollback procedures if integration fails.
-* Include comprehensive integration testing requirements in the replacement contract
+* Include comprehensive integration testing requirements in the replacement contract.

 Performance monitoring:

-* Implement enhanced monitoring during the transition period
+* Implement enhanced monitoring during the transition period.
-* Establish clear success criteria for integration completion
+* Establish clear success criteria for integration completion.
-* Regular stakeholder communication about transition progress
+* Regular stakeholder communication about transition progress.
-* Documentation of lessons learned for future modular procurements
+* Documentation of lessons learned for future modular procurements.

 Integrating complex systems requires proactive planning as early as possible, effective stakeholder coordination, and comprehensive risk mitigation strategies.